 What does this show?

 One common explanation for why members of some racial groups are stopped or searched at different rates is that they may be more likely to have contraband.
-To assess this, we looked at whether searches of people of different racial groups resulted in contraband being found at different rates.
+To assess this, we looked at whether searches of drivers of different racial groups resulted in contraband being found at different rates.
 For each racial group, we separated all searches into the percentage that resulted in contraband found and the percentage that resulted in no contraband found.

 The darker portion of each bar (on the bottom) shows the percentage of all searches of drivers of that racial group that ended with contraband found, while the lighter portion of the bar (at the top) shows the percentage where no contraband was found.
 Hovering over a bar shows the number of searches that makes up that percentage.

-It is important to compare this chart to the percentage of traffic stops of each racial group, above, to identify which groups may be experiencing a high volume of stops that may be driving high totals of contraband found.
+It is important to compare this chart to the percentage of vehicle stops of each racial group, above, to identify which groups may be experiencing a high volume of stops that may be driving high totals of contraband found.

 How was this calculated?